 In a nation that incarcerates more people than any other country in the world, LGBTQ prisoners face a greater risk of physical and sexual victimization.
 They are more likely to experience assault and abuse by corrections officers as well as other prisoners, and less likely to have support from family and friends on the outside due to their sexuality or gender identity.
 Behind bars, their identities are stripped away and they become just another number in the system.

 On the Inside is a group show of LGBTQ artists who are currently incarcerated.
-The exhibition was first held at the Abrons Art Center in New York between November 5th and December 28th, 2016 and is the culmination of a multi-year project conceived of by Tatiana von Furstenberg, in collaboration with Black and Pink.
+It is the culmination of a multi-year project conceived of by Tatiana von Furstenberg, in collaboration with Black and Pink.
+The exhibition was first held at the Abrons Art Center in New York in 2016.
 From June 2 until September 8, 2019 the exhibition will be on view at Craft Contemporary in Los Angeles.

 The art is made from basic materials the prisoners have access to behind bars: mostly letter-sized paper, dull pencils, ball-point pen ink tubes (the hard shell is deemed too dangerous), and unlikely innovations such as using an asthma inhaler with Kool-aid to create an air brushed painting.